RoofstockOnChain/hot-token/README.md

 - [x] Base URI - Admins can set the Base URI.
 - [x] Burnable - Addresses with the BURNER_ROLE can burn tokens.
 - [x] Mintable - Addresses with the MINT_ROLE can mint tokens.
-- [x] Pausable - Addresses with the PAUSE_ROLE can pause tokens.

 ## Deploy